-Each speaker will have 15 minutes to share their story and will participate in a 30-minute Q&A panel discussion, followed by a networking session.
-The event will be opened by Greta Rossi, representing Ashoka and ChangemakerXchange, who will offer an insight into how to deal with failure as entrepreneurs.
+Each speaker had 15 minutes to share their story and participated in a 30-minute Q&A panel discussion, followed by a networking session.
+The event was hosted by Greta Rossi, representing Ashoka and ChangemakerXchange, who will offer an insight into how to deal with failure as entrepreneurs.

 We are also thankful for the public speaking support provided by Bianca Praetorius, an actress by trade and a Public and Personal Speaking Coach since 2012.
 Bianca has trained over 500 Tech Startup Pitches in Europe and in the Middle East, e.g. Startup Bootcamp, Telekom Hubraum, and Plug&Play Accelerator.
 She is also the resident Storytelling Coach for TEDxHeidelberg and TEDxMannheim.
 Bianca is a happy member of the sandbox.is network and has a soft spot for robots, marching brass bands, and cheesecake.

 Don’t miss the chance to participate in a future similar event, to be inspired, to learn from the mistakes made by entrepreneurs from the same environment as yours, and to learn more about social entrepreneurship and ChangemakerXchange.Posted on